ludus-leonis/FreeBeeGee/docs/roadmap.md

 * [ ] system assets (always there, not part of template)
 * [ ] table passwords
 * [ ] use 'v' to paste / clone
-* [ ] automated deployment tests for new zip/tgz packages after build
 * [ ] right-click on table (add piece, change table)
 * [ ] delete items from library
 * [ ] when dragging pieces, move those on top of the original piece too